Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/3-introduction-to-parachain-consenus-slides.md

 - Scalability

 Notes:
-And security and decentralization but we'll dive into those on future lectures.
+Of course for those that were paying attention to previous lecture should also know that while improving scalability we don't want to sacrifice too much or the blockspace quality will diminish.
+So we will need to maintain a security and decentralization.
+Exactly how we balance those trade-offs will be in the next lecture.

-Okay, so how does it achieve scalability?
+Okay, so how does it boost scalability?
 You all have been learning about substrate and frame and building your own little chains.
 And it is true that Polkadot's Relay Chain is a also a Substrate-based chain but there's more to it.

-It's a substrate chain capable of aggregating the state of other substrate chains and thus sharing it's own security with them.
+It's a substrate chain capable of aggregating the state of other substrate chains and thus sharing it's own security with them (this is the moment you all remember the shared security talk from the moment ago).
 Parachain Consensus is what validates all those other blockchains and makes them unite in the relay chain.
 This is what we call sharding.

 ---v